hazer-hazer/KnotGESFML/README.md

 > > > Sprite
 > > > CollisionShape2D

+### Object
+Object is main class that should be inherited by every game-cycle.
+Vector2 and another helpers do not need to be inherited.

+Object inherits EventHandler, because every game-cycle object can have events.

+### Node
+Node is the main class as a part of scene tree.

 ### Input
 Input is a usefull class that works with all events like mouse events, keyboard event and etc.